MaiHashad/IoTwithML/Particle/FirstProject/README.md

 ## Introduction

-For an in-depth understanding of this project template, please refer to our [documentation](https://docs.particle.io/firmware/best-practices/firmware-template/).
+For an in-depth understanding of this project template, please refer to the [documentation](https://docs.particle.io/firmware/best-practices/firmware-template/).

 ## Prerequisites To Use This Repository